-Further details of the business plan are included in the Governance section of this annual report.
-Achievement against KPI targets for day to day activity is reported to the committee throughout the year.
-Details are included in the Administration and Investment sections of this annual report.
+Further details of the Business Plan are included in the Governance section of this annual report.
+Achievement against KPI targets for day-to-day activity is reported to the committee throughout the year.
+Details are included in the Administration and Investment sections of this annual report and are summarised below.